jagha/skipfish/README.md

 skipfish
 ========

-unofficial mirrpr of skipfish with some minor fixes
+unofficial mirror of skipfish with some minor fixes to output valid json